 3.17 In May 2013 changes were made at a national level to permitted development rights which permits the change of use from an office (B1a) to residential use (C3) via a prior approval process rather than a planning application.
 The prior approval process covers flooding, highways and transport issues and contamination.
-This change was initially proposed to be a temporary change with the residential use started by May 2016, but the government has recently announced that it is to become a permanent change.
-A number of these schemes for change of use have been completed in 2014/15 with 202 units either under construction or not yet started at March 2015.
+This change was initially proposed to be a temporary change with the residential use started by May 2016, but has now become a permanent change.
+A number of these schemes for change of use have been completed with 143 units either under construction or not yet started at March 2016.
 The majority of sites are in Newbury.